sayakbanerjee1999/Movie-Recommendation-System-using-Collaborative-Filtering/README.md

 We are still in the stage developing it.

 ## Algorithm Used
-We have used Item Based Collaborative Filtering
+### We have used Item Based Collaborative Filtering (Matrix Factorization approach)
+### Non-Negative Matrix Factorisation based

+## Tools Used
+1.Scipy

+2.Numpy

+3.Pandas

+4.python 3